facebookresearch/demucs/docs/mac.md

 demucs -d cpu PATH_TO_AUDIO_FILE_1
 ```

-If you do not already have Anaconda installed or much experience with the terminal on Mac OS X here are some detailed instructions:
+If you do not already have Anaconda installed or much experience with the terminal on macOS, here are some detailed instructions:

-1. Download [Anaconda 3.8 (or more recent) 64 bits for MacOS][anaconda]:
+1. Download [Anaconda 3.8 (or more recent) 64-bit for macOS][anaconda]:
-2. Open [Anaconda Prompt in MacOSX][prompt]
+2. Open [Anaconda Prompt in macOS][prompt]
 3. Follow these commands:
 ```bash
 conda activate